 What we like: The most cutting-edge electric airbag available; modular design allows for multiple capacities.

 There are ski backpacks, and then there are airbag-equipped ski backpacks.
 In short, an airbag is deployed in the event of a slide and helps you stay on the surface of the snow as it moves down the mountain.
-While certainly not a substitute for proper education, good judgement, and avalanche rescue gear (including a beacon, shovel, and probe), there’s growing evidence that airbags have a notable impact on survival rates.
-For the 2024 season, Black Diamond’s top-of-the-line JetForce Pro is our favorite all-around design, featuring a proprietary battery-powered airbag that’s exceptionally lightweight and easy to recharge.
+While certainly not a substitute for proper education, good judgment, and avalanche rescue gear (including a beacon, shovel, and probe), there’s growing evidence that airbags have a notable impact on avalanche survival rates.
+For the 2025 season, Black Diamond’s top-of-the-line JetForce Pro is our favorite all-around design, featuring a proprietary battery-powered airbag that’s exceptionally lightweight and easy to recharge.
 Further, with its modular system (“boosters” can be purchased separately in 10, 25, and 35L sizes, as well as a 25L splitboard version), you can get just-right carrying capacity no matter if you’re skiing the sidecountry or on a multi-day tour.

 Compared to canister airbags, an electric airbag is more convenient and doesn’t require you to refill your canister each time you pull the trigger (great for practice deployment).
 The fan also continues to spin once the airbag is deployed, keeping it inflated even if punctured by a rock or tree, and it’s suitable for air travel (compressed air/gas canisters are not permitted on airplanes).
-And with added Bluetooth capability, the Pro allows you to run diagnostic tests, update software, and customize settings, which is quite simply next level.
-But the JetForce Pro is not without competition, namely from supercapacitor-powered systems like the BCA Float E2-25 below (which is both more affordable and lighter weight).
-You can learn more in our dedicated avalanche airbag pack round-up, but for now the JetForce Pro is our recommendation for the most premium and time-tested system of the season...
+And with added Bluetooth capability, the JetForce Pro allows you to run diagnostic tests, update software, and customize settings, which is quite simply next level.
+But the Pro is not without competition, namely from supercapacitor-powered systems like the BCA Float E2-25 below (which is both more affordable and lighter weight).
+You can learn more in our dedicated avalanche airbag pack round-up, but for now, the JetForce Pro is our recommendation for the most premium and time-tested system of the season...
 Read in-depth review

 See the Black Diamond JetForce Pro 25L